DotPodcast/crawler-namespace-to-rabbit/README.md

 will do the trick.
 If you already have one running, ensure that the rabbit host and exchange are configured properly in `config.json`.

+Since multiple parts of this scraping system rely on RabbitMQ, I'd recommend spinning one up and pointing all projects to it.

 Run the app with:
 ```
 yarn run dev